FREE SHIPPING ON ORDERS OVER $50

 While both forms of whey protein provide significant benefits, whey protein isolate provides the most protein with far fewer other ingredients that may have negative effects.

 The lactose levels in whey protein concentrate can be highly problematic for many people.
 Those with lactose intolerance, for example, may find it difficult or impossible to take whey protein concentrates.
+Some people may even consider taking a plant-based protein supplement if lactose intolerance is a serious problem.

 For those who want to build serious muscle, and for those who seek to lose weight and maintain all-around fitness, whey protein isolate is the superior supplement.